ISCARS Dash Touring Series: Death of Roy Weaver and demise

 On February 8, 2004, the first IPOWER Dash race ended in tragedy when Roy Weaver, a safety worker at Daytona International Speedway, was killed when he was struck by a car driven by Ray Paprota.
 Weaver was attempting to pick up debris from a racing accident at the time.
 Although inconsequential to the incident, it is noteworthy that Ray Paprota is a paraplegic and was driving with hand controls.
-For the rest of Speedweeks, flags at Daytona flew at half-staff in Weaver's memory.
+For the rest of Speedweeks, flags at Daytona flew at half-mast in Weaver's memory.

 In 2005, Weaver's widow and three children competed on The Amazing Race: Family Edition, a reality television competition show on CBS.
 Two of the challenges were directly related to racing.
 The family finished in third place, and were largely negatively viewed in the season.

 After Weaver's fatal accident, the Dash Series would not appear on TV and failed to find sponsorship.
 After the 2005 season was initially canceled, former Dash Series Chaplain and NASCAR Media Coordinator, Randy Claypoole, revived the series under the name International Sport Compact Auto Racing Series (ISCARS).
 The series held over 100 events, from 2005, until its final race at Hickory Motor Speedway in October 2011.
 In the series' final years, the cars featured a rear wing, but different from those used on the fifth-generation Car of Tomorrow used in the Cup Series between 2007 and mid-2010.